couchbaselabs/observability/README.md

 * Jaeger: Apache 2.0 https://github.com/jaegertracing/jaeger/blob/master/LICENSE
 * Nginx: https://github.com/nginxinc/docker-nginx/blob/master/LICENSE
 * Prometheus Merge Too: Apache 2.0 https://github.com/lablabs/prometheus-alert-overrider/blob/master/LICENSE
-* Couchbase Cluster Monitor: TBD
+* Couchbase Cluster Monitor: Proprietary to Couchbase https://github.com/couchbaselabs/cbmultimanager/blob/master/LICENSE

-Nginx is used as the base for the microlith container.
+Nginx is used as the base image for the microlith container.
 All licences are in the source repository and the microlith container in the [`/licenses`](microlith/licenses/) directory.

 # Architecture